PoisonIvory/sage/Project/DATA_DICTIONARY.md

 ## 6. AI Guidance

 - When generating or updating code, tests, or documentation, always check this data dictionary for field definitions.
-- When adding a new field, update this file and log the change in the Feedback Log in `DATA_STANDARDS.md` and in `CHANGELOG.md`.
+- When adding a new field, update this file and log the change in the Feedback Log in `DATA_STANDARDS.md`.
 - When in doubt about a field, consult this file or propose a clarification.

 ---